Having more fun than a human being should be allowed to have.

 Obama admitted yesterday that a lot of this money is going to end up with Hezbollah.

-Oh my god, smartest president.
+Oh my God, the smartest president.

-Not to mention the leftovers will be spent, widening and deepening their path to nuclear weapons.
+Not to mention, the leftovers will be spent widening and deepening their path to nuclear weapons.

 So Iran's dangerous.